wfg/docker-openvpn-client/README.md

 ## Why?
 Having a containerized VPN client lets you use container networking to easily choose which applications you want using the VPN instead of having to set up split tunnelling.
 It also keeps you from having to install an OpenVPN client on the underlying host.

-The idea for this image came from a similar project by [qdm12](https://github.com/qdm12) that has since evolved into something bigger and more complex than I wanted to use.
-I decided to dissect it and take it in my own direction.
-I plan to keep everything here well-documented so this is not only a learning experience for me, but also anyone else that uses it.

 ## How do I use it?
 ### Getting the image